DVmors/immortality/README.md

 You can even request a custom command if you donate at least $1 to our bot, come to our support server for more info.
 I will continue to improve this bot and all things related to it, I wish you all the best of luck!
 ENJOY!
+P.S.
+Please keep in mind that commands in the commands folder are no longer continued.
+Some still exist, many dont.

 # The prefix for the bot is .
 The command list is listed below.